camwest/cog/README.md

 an editable section called "Location" which will contain a single field 'address', clicking in this field however will display a "map picker" which will allow us to store a complex hash representing an address instead of simply a string.
-We can then feed the object to the ecoMap filter which can output the map visually (depending on user preferences)
+We can then feed the object to the cogMap filter which can output the map visually (depending on user preferences)